HeidiOttesen/GenomeAnalysis/diary.md

 April 15th:
 I have downloaded a reference genome for E. faecium from [ncbi](https://ftp-ncbi-nlm-nih-gov.ezproxy.its.uu.se/genomes/refseq/bacteria/Enterococcus_faecium/representative/GCF_010120755.1_ASM1012075v1/)
-I ran PROKKA on PacBio for annotation.
+I ran PROKKA on PacBio assembly for annotation, visualized with artemis locally on my computer.
+I aligned my illumina reads onto the pacbio assembly with BWA (index and mem) I ran Pilon on my aligned illumina reads and PacBio assembly as reference to combine them.

 April 14th: